 Can You Win NYU Transfer Scholarships?

 Unfortunately, getting free money in the form of scholarships is much harder than just transferring into NYU.
-While financial aid is helpful, that is student loans you will have to pay back.
+While financial aid is helpful, it’s considered student loans that you will have to pay back.
 You’re going to have to get a little more creative to secure scholarships as a transfer student.
 First, we’ll take a look at why its so tough to get transfer scholarships at NYU and then offer some ways to lower your tuition payments with out taking on student loan debt.

 Especially if you’re transferring to NYU from community college, the cost of tuition is almost cut in half!
 So, NYU doesn’t have too much sympathy for transfer student tuition because you’re going to receive the same degree at a very discounted price.
 Also, since most NYU transfers are such great academic students who have strong passions, it’s hard to just award merit based scholarships to any single candidate…they would have to give everyone a scholarship!